 We start each day with our daily challenge which gets our brains working as soon as we enter the classroom.
 The children grow to love the challenges as they are fun and involve various activities such as creating something out of an assortment of materials, writing about a specific topic or solving a math challenge or brain teaser.
 The children have a sense of pride when they are able to complete their challenge each morning and they are praised for their growth and accomplishments.

 Our reading program is based on a whole language approach where we read and write for real purpose and meaning and strive to have your child develop a true love of books.
 We read frequently throughout our day as we integrate literacy into all areas of the curriculum.
 Reading takes place in many forms including guided reading, reading aloud, independent reading, and reading clubs.
 Our print-rich environment holds word walls which include our sight words and theme words that change throughout the year.
 We use a wide variety of literature including fiction and non-fiction, poetry, myths, reader's theater, magazines, newspapers and current events publications.
-The children meet in reading clubs and use new and exciting leveled readers as a tool to build confidence and work on skills such as phonics, grammar, punctuation and reading strategies.
-We also have access to Scholastic Storia eBooks which can be displayed on our SMART board and is an exciting and interactive program which enables the children to read books on screen, have the books read to them and provides a hands-on way to read as a class.
-Our sight words are practiced in many fun ways throughout the year including activities such as songs, games (both inside and out) and "reading the room" to help learn the words.
+The children meet in reading clubs and use leveled readers as a tool to build confidence and work on skills such as phonics, grammar, punctuation and reading strategies.
+Our sight words are practiced in many fun ways throughout the year including activities such as songs, games (both inside and outside) and "reading the room" to help learn the words.
 It is important that the children see literacy everywhere which is why we have our sight words posted all around our room for daily practice and use.
 Everyone becomes a reader in our Kindergarten classroom!

 Every child is given their own journal which is used in various ways.
 Sometimes the children will be given a specific subject to write about and sometimes it is left open-ended.
 Often, something exciting happens during our school day so we take the time to write about it in our journals!
 We also include a math and science journal as part of our curriculum in which we complete problem solving activities, draw graphs and diagrams, and record investigations, experiments and results.